Contest Rules – Maui 2015

 Every bottle must be 10oz to 25oz in volume with 12oz being the preferred size.
 Bottles MUST be free of paper labels and obliterate any lettering or graphics on the cap with a permanent black marker.
 Corked bottles are acceptable; however, you must crimp a crown cap over the cork.
 Bottles not meeting these requirements will be disqualified.

 How many bottles do I need?

 Send TWO 10oz to 25oz bottles(12oz preferred) for each beer or mead entry in this competition.

 Entry fee is: $10.00 per CONTEST ENTRY – Make checks payable to: BREW MAUI HBC

 All entries must be received between April 29th and May 10th, 2015.
 If you plan to hand deliver your entries, the entries have to be entered online before the entry deadline of May 10th and you must deliver your entries no later than Tues May 12th.

 How do I enter?

-Fill in the online entry form, then print your entry and mail in the entry form, your check for the entry fee, and your labeled beers to the above address.
+Fill in the online entry form and your will receive an email with your entry form.
+Print out your entry labels and mail in or hand deliver the entry form, your check for the entry fee, and your labeled beers to the above address.